neondatabase/neon/docs/rfcs/025-generation-numbers.md

 the S3 capacity cost.

 Item 3. is an issue if safekeepers are low on disk space and the control plane is unavailable for a long time.

+For a managed service, the general approach should be to make sure we are monitoring & respond fast enough that control plane outages are bounded in time.
+The separate of console and control plane will also help to keep the control plane itself simple and robust.

+We should also implement an "escape hatch" config for node generation numbers, where in a major disaster outage, we may manually run pageservers with a hand-selected generation number, so that we can bring them online independently of a control plane.

 ### Rollout